Making Social Apps that connect people in "real life"

 For most of us, it’s our first venture into mobile, for some, in business.
 For all, it’s the first in a mentored accelerator program.
 One thing that is clear, the floor and ceiling are both higher, when you’ve got an involved mentor playing an integral role behind the development and execution of the company.

-Thank you to the Boise Young Professionals, and especially, thank you to Faisal Shah for the mentorship and guidance.
+Thank you to the Boise Young Professionals, and especially, thank you to BYP for the mentorship and guidance.
 Now, it’s time to capitalize on the opportunities we’ve been afforded.